A New Program to Advance Fundamental Science

 • Student applications are open for WATCHEP training program

-We are pleased to announce that the selection process for the 2024-2026 WATCHEP training cohort has started.
-The 2-year training program is intended to provide opportunities for students in computational high-energy physics from a group of six Western universities.
+We are pleased to announce that the selection process for the 2026-2027 WATCHEP training cohort has started.
+The 18-month training program is intended to provide opportunities for students in computational high-energy physics from a group of six Western universities.
 Please visit the “Apply” tab in the top menu for information and access to the application form.
-All submissions received on or before November 20, 2023 will be considered for selection to the cohort starting on January 1, 2024 and ending on December 31, 2025.
+All submissions received on or before October 31, 2025 will be considered for selection to the cohort starting on January 1, 2026 and ending on June 30, 2027.
+There may be a possibility of extension to a full 2-year term, subject to funding availability.